Sharpness for monotone absorbing Interacting Particle Systems: Introduction

 \subsection{Sharpness for IPS}

 The notion of \emph{sharpness} plays a central role in percolation theory.
 Most percolation models exhibit a \emph{phase transition}, characterized by a \emph{subcritical phase}, in which no infinite cluster exists, and a \emph{supercritical phase}, where such an infinite cluster does appear (see \cite{Grimmett}).
 In the subcritical phase, the absence of an infinite cluster implies that the probability of a given point being connected to distance $n$ tends to zero as $n \to \infty$.
 For percolation models with short-range interactions, the subcritical phase is said to be \emph{sharp} if this decay occurs exponentially fast in $n$, for any parameter value within the subcritical phase.
 This property was first established in the setting of Bernoulli percolation \cite{AizenmanBarsky,Menshikov}, and more recently given a more robust and general proof by Duminil-Copin, Raoufi, and Tassion using the \emph{OSSS inequality} \cite{OSSSdiscret}.
-Their approach has since been successfully applied to a wide class of percolation models (see for instance \cite{DCRT2,DCRT,GhoshRahul,Hartarsky2018}) and has found applications in other related areas (for instance probabilistic cellular automata \cite{Har}, which was a key inspiration for the present paper).
-In this work, we aim to prove a sharpness property in the setting of \emph{interacting particle systems (IPS)} on $\mathbb{Z}^d$ with finite-range interactions.
+Their approach has since been successfully applied to a wide class of percolation models (see for instance \cite{DCRT2,DCRT,GhoshRahul,Hartarsky2018}) and has found applications in other related areas (for instance probabilistic cellular automata, see \cite{Har}, which was a key inspiration for the present paper).

+The question of sharpness has also been investigated in the setting of \emph{interacting particle systems (IPS)}, which is the focus of this work.
 An IPS is a Markov process in which every element of $\mathbb{Z}^d$ (they are called \emph{sites}) is given a state, and the states evolve in continuous time as follows.
 The timeline of each site is independently equipped with a Poisson point process, and when this process has a point, the site updates its state randomly according to a distribution depending only on the current configuration within a finite neighborhood.
 In this paper, we focus on monotone IPS on $\{0,1\}^{\Z^d}$; that is, the set of possible states at each site is $\{0,1\}$, and the Markov process dynamics preserves the usual partial order between probability distributions on $\{0,1\}^{\Z^d}$.

 We say that an IPS is \emph{ergodic} if it forgets its initial condition over time; that is, for any initial configuration, the probability distribution of the configuration at time $t$ converges as $t$ goes to infinity to a limiting distribution that does not depend on the initial configuration.
 When in addition the IPS is monotone, ergodicity is equivalent to the fact that the probability distribution of the state of any given site, converges to a limiting distribution that does not depend of the initial configuration.
 If this convergence occurs exponentially fast, we say the IPS is \emph{exponentially ergodic}.